Falsterbo 1 – 6 September 2022

 Leaders

-Christopher Hall runs his own birdwatching company, New Horizons, though is planning to guide for others and leave the administrative roles behind; this partnership with Honeyguide is a step in that direction.
+Christopher Hall runs his own birdwatching company, New Horizons, though enjoys being a guide for others and to leave the administrative roles behind.
 Falsterbo is one of many birdwatching destinations he knows well and was our first choice as a joint project.
-His wildlife watching tours for a growing ‘family’ of loyal regulars means he has guided over 150 tours worldwide.
+His wildlife watching tours for a growing ‘family’ of loyal regulars means he has guided more than 150 tours worldwide.
 He has also been a science teacher and run birdwatching evening classes.

 Chris Durdin is the driving force behind Honeyguide, running holidays since 1991.
 For many years he combined this with his work for the RSPB in Eastern England, often the Society’s spokesman, but has been concentrating on Honeyguide full-time since 2009.
 Chris is the co-author of a book about Norfolk’s cranes and leads monthly guides walks at Norfolk Wildlife Trust's Thorpe Marshes nature reserve.
 He’s also a barbershop singer.
-As a naturalist, Chris is an all rounder, and was co-leader for our Falsterbo holiday in 2019.
+As a naturalist, Chris is an all rounder.

 Conservation project